UnlikelyAI/tau2-bench/data/tau2/domains/financial-advice/policy.md

 ### Monthly Saver
 MUST ONLY Recommend if and only if:
-- Customer is not open to a variable rate of interest — they prefer fixed-rate products.
-- Customer has a low risk tolerance
+- Customer doesn't meet the requriments for all other products

 ### Share Dealing Account
 MUST ONLY Recommend if and only if:
-- They are not satisfied with low-return savings accounts OR they are looking for growth over 6% a year.
+- They are looking for growth over 6% a year.
-- They have used all ISA their allownace
 - Customer wants to pick their own investments — rather than relying on managed funds.
 - They have a high risk tolerance